 Typical classification categories include:

-This step transforms a list into a portfolio.
+This step transforms the list into a portfolio.

 Step 3 — Assess Value and Risk